GA-repos/hw-submission/README.md

 No worries!
 This happens all the time, and if you try to push to one of our organization's repositories, you'll probably get a message that says something along the lines of "Fatal: Access to `url` denied."
 If you need to change the remote repository associated with your local git repository, just use the following steps:

 1. Fork the repo to your own account and copy the SSH URL.
-It should have your username instead of sei-921 in the URL.
+It should have your username instead of flex-323 in the URL.
-2. In your local repository's folder, use the following command: `git remote set-url origin <paste SSH URL>` .
-3. Add, commit, and push your code to your remote repo.
-You should see the changes on your forked branch!
+2. Copy out any the files you created to your desktop.
+3. On your computer, delete the original repository.
+4. Now clone down the repo that you forked.
+5. Copy the files from you desktop into the new repo on your computer, then add commit and push and complete the pull request steps.